syncfusion-content/wpf-docs/wpf/ReportViewer/TroubleShooting-Errors.md

 </tr>

 <tr>
-<td>TEXT</td><td>The tablix report item has an invalid TablixMember in column hierarchy, and the keeptogether property is not set to None.
+<td>TEXT</td><td>The tablix report item has an invalid TablixMember in column hierarchy, and the KeepTogether property is not set to None.
 </td>
 </tr>